Orange County Grading Permit Bond

 In any construction process, earthworks such as land grading and excavation are one of the initial steps.
 Earth grading is generally involved in any project building or renovation.
-It generally refers to any type of earth works.
+It generally refers to any type of earthworks.
 The applicant or property owner is required to file for a Grading permit for regulation, security, and protection.
-Grading bond requirements and guidelines, unlike most bond types, depend on the city or county instead of depending on the state.
+Grading bond requirements and guidelines, unlike most bond types, depending on the city or county instead of depending on the state.

 What is the Orange County Grading Bond?

-Orange County has their own threshold of what constitutes grading, improvement, and other earth works.
-However, it is generally put in place to guarantee that principals or contractors comply with their specified laws, codes, rules and regulations when performing grading work.
-By agreeing to the bond, the applicant is obliged to pay compensation to Orange County equal to the financial losses resulted from failure of complying to their laws.
+Orange County has their own threshold of what constitutes grading, improvement, and other earthworks.
+However, it is generally put in place to guarantee that principals or contractors comply with their specified laws, codes, rules, and regulations when performing grading work.
+By agreeing to the bond, the applicant is obliged to pay compensation to Orange County equal to the financial losses resulted from the failure of complying with their laws.